 Opening Hours: 7:30am to 6pm every day

 Nestled in bustling Kandal Village, this café promises ‘honest’ Fair Trade coffee and their menu boasts a range of espresso and speciality brews, and extra shots are available.
 You can even have a ‘wee tipple’ in your coffee of choice, including an Espresso Martini, Black Russian or White Russian.
 Proud supporters of Siem Reap’s green initiative ‘Refill Not Landfill’ the café sells ceramic ‘keep cups’ for $15 (including a free coffee on purchase).
-Other eco-friendly practices include a no-straw policy, and plastic bags collected here will be donated to Rehash Trash for their fabulous crocheted creations.
+Other eco-friendly practices include a no-straw policy.

 Address: Kandal Village